PaulBautin/salience-network-multiscale-switch/docs/methods/figure_2.md

 preserving the directional interpretation without relying on the sign of the weights.

-## Gradient orientation

-Diffusion-map eigenvectors are sign-arbitrary, so the polarity of the within-network MPC gradient was fixed deterministically against an external microstructural reference, independent of the FC test.
-The gradient was oriented so that it correlated positively with mean qT1 intensity (`acq-T1map`, averaged across subjects and the 14 intracortical depths).
-Because qT1 rises from myelinated sensory and granular cortex toward agranular transmodal cortex, this convention fixes high $g^{\mathrm{MPC}}$ as transmodal and low as sensory/granular.
-The FC gradient was likewise sign-fixed so that its transmodal/default-mode pole is high.
-The resulting signed correlation is directly interpretable, while statistical significance was assessed two-tailed.

 ## Group inference and spatial null

 Per-subject correlations were transformed to Fisher z and tested against zero with